square/leakcanary/docs/shark.md

                                       /|\  /|\

 Options:
-  -h, --help  Show this message and exit
+  -p, --process TEXT              Full or partial name of a process, e.g.
+                                  "example" would match "com.example.app" -d, --device ID                 device/emulator id -m, --obfuscation-mapping PATH  path to obfuscation mapping file --verbose / --no-verbose        provide additional details as to what shark-cli is doing -h, --hprof FILE                path to a .hprof file --help                          Show this message and exit

 Commands:
-  analyze-process  Dumps the heap for the provided partial PROCESS_NAME, pulls
-                   the hprof file and analyzes it.
-(Usage: shark-cli analyze-process [--device ID --obfuscation-mapping PATH]
-                   PROCESS_NAME)
-  dump-process     Dumps the heap for the provided partial PROCESS_NAME and
-                   pulls the hprof file.
-(Usage: shark-cli dump-process [--device ID] PROCESS_NAME) analyze-hprof    Analyzes the provided HPROF_FILE_PATH.
-(Usage: shark-cli analyze-hprof [--obfuscation-mapping PATH] HPROF_FILE_PATH) strip-hprof      Replaces all primitive arrays from the provided HPROF_FILE_PATH with arrays of zeroes and generates a new "-stripped.hprof" file.
-(Usage: shark-cli strip-hprof
+  interactive   Explore a heap dump. analyze       Analyze a heap dump. dump-process  Dump the heap and pull the hprof file. strip-hprof   Replace all primitive arrays from the provided heap dump with
-                   HPROF_FILE_PATH)
+                arrays of zeroes and generate a new "-stripped.hprof" file.
 ```

 ## Shark code examples